Auditing Demographic Bias in Facial Landmark Detection for Fair Human-Robot Interaction: INTRODUCTION

 Despite the growing awareness of fairness in HRI design, the foundational computer vision models that drive robot perception are frequently treated as neutral black boxes.
 Although previous research has extensively audited face recognition and classification systems for gender and skin-tone biases~\cite{Buolamwini18, Albiero20, Krishnapriya19}, the structural fairness of one of the building blocks that make some of the most robust perception systems possible~\cite{Abdullahi20}, namely facial landmarks, remains largely unexplored.
 To address this gap, we present an empirical audit of demographic biases in facial landmark detection.
 We evaluate a standard model trained and tested on some of the most widely adopted benchmark datasets in the field, aiming to uncover the biases inherently transferred from the data to the perception system.
 Because the difficulty of landmark localization is heavily influenced by physical and environmental factors, we propose a rigorous statistical methodology that allows us to isolate the true effect of demographic attributes (age, gender, and race) while strictly controlling for confounding variables such as head pose, facial expression, and image resolution.

-The main contributions of this work are: \begin{itemize} \item We provide the first systematic analysis of demographic biases in facial landmark estimation and provide empirical evidence in models trained on popular facial landmark datasets. \item We introduce a statistical framework that isolates the true effect of demographic attributes by strictly controlling for confounding variables. \item We show that while these models exhibit no significant gender or race bias once confounding variables are controlled, they are biased for older individuals. \item We draw attention to how biases at the foundational computer vision level can translate into an inequitable human-robot interaction, particularly for elderly populations. \end{itemize}
+The main contributions of this work are: \begin{itemize} \item We provide the first systematic analysis of demographic biases in facial landmark estimation and provide empirical evidence in a model trained on a popular facial landmark dataset. \item We introduce a statistical framework that isolates the true effect of demographic attributes by strictly controlling for confounding variables. \item We show that while the model exhibits no significant gender or race bias once confounding variables are controlled, it is biased for older individuals. \item We draw attention to how biases at the foundational computer vision level can translate into an inequitable human-robot interaction, particularly for elderly populations. \end{itemize}